xpdAcq/xpdAcq/doc/usb_Running.rst

   ``phase_1: amount, phase_2: amount``.

-  An example of 0.9% sodium chloride water will be:
+  An example of 0.9% sodium chloride solution will be:

   .. code-block:: none